 Any student in good standing may apply to be admitted into the Business Law and Policy Specialization prior to registration for the second-year fall semester courses.
 A student who has completed, in sequence, the required courses may, for good cause, petition for late acceptance into the specialization.

 Applications are available online or from the Records Office.

 The specialization is not a separate degree program but rather a specialization within UCLA School of Law.
 A student who completes the specialization with a "B-" average or better in the specialization courses will receive a transcript notation indicating successful completion of the specialization.

 Students who have elected the specialization have certain preference in enrollment over students not in the specialization.
-This preference applies to the foundational courses, the courses in Group A, and the student’s first transactional course.
+Priority enrollment counts toward first pass units.
+Students who enroll in less than eight priority units can use the remaining units during first pass.
 The registrar will provide pre-enrollment information each semester.

 Accounting for Lawyers